Table of Contents

 Taxes

-Another important factor to consider when looking at which IRA is best for young adults is taxes.
-For those who are currently in a lower tax bracket, the upfront tax deductions with a traditional IRA may not be as beneficial.
-On the other hand, a Roth, with its tax-free distributions in retirement, might be worth exploring, especially if the individual expects to be in a higher tax bracket in retirement.
+An important consideration when looking at which IRA is best for young adults is taxes.
+For individuals who currently earn a lower income and are in a lower tax bracket, the upfront tax deductions with a traditional IRA may not be as beneficial.
+A Roth, with its tax-free distributions in retirement, might be worth exploring instead — especially if the individual expects to be in a higher tax bracket in retirement.

-With a traditional IRA, your income is important in determining how much of your contributions you can deduct.
-Deduction limits depend on your MAGI, whether you are single or married, your tax filing status, and if you’re covered by a retirement plan at work.
+Your income also determines how much of your contributions you can deduct with a traditional IRA.
+Deduction limits depend on your modified adjusted gross income (MAGI), whether you are single or married, your tax filing status, and if you’re covered by a retirement plan at work.

-For instance, if you’re single and not covered by a retirement plan from your employer, you can deduct the entire amount you contribute to a traditional IRA in 2024.
-But if you’re covered by a workplace retirement plan, you can only deduct the full contribution limit if your MAGI is $77,000 or less.
-Those who earn $87,000 or more can’t take any deductions at all.
+For instance, in 2025, those who are single and not covered by a retirement plan at work can deduct the entire amount they contribute to a traditional IRA.
+However, if they are covered by a retirement plan from their employer, they can only deduct the full amount if their MAGI is $79,000 or less.
+If they earn more than $79,000 and less than $89,000, they can take a partial deduction.
+And if their MAGI is $89,000 or more, they can’t take any deductions.

 Withdrawals

+There are some differences, however.
 With a traditional IRA, individuals who take withdrawals before age 59 ½ will generally be subject to a 10% penalty, plus taxes.
 A Roth IRA typically offers more flexibility: Individuals may withdraw their contributions penalty-free at any time before age 59 ½.
 However, any earnings can typically only be withdrawn tax- and penalty-free once the individual reaches age 59 ½ and the account has been open for at least five years.
-This is known as the Roth IRA 5-year rule.

 That said, there are exceptions to the IRA withdrawal rules, including: